camunda/camunda-bpm-platform/README.md

 Components
 ----------

-camunda BPM platform provides a rich set of components centered our the BPM lifecycle.
+camunda BPM platform provides a rich set of components centered around the BPM lifecycle.

 #### Process Implementation and Execution
  * Process Engine - The core component responsible for executing BPMN 2.0 processes.